healingtjx/bslbatt-bms-upgrade/README.md

 `.bin`, `.fw` or `.img` payload.
 ZIP CRC is checked before CAN opens.
 Firmware must be nonempty and at most 65535 × 128 bytes.
 For example: `-c can0 -n 0x0 -f /data/vrmfilescache/P41288V110-41289-1.52T-000.bin`.

-The standalone tool embeds the validated `tools/pc_update.py` protocol:
+`bslbatt-tool.py` embeds the update protocol and supports single-file deployment:

 1. Send actual byte size via extended ID `0x4610`; wait for `0x4621/A1` negotiating 128-byte blocks.